 - Certificate exam

 After attending the two in-person classes and completing the online education, learners will take an exam with questions covering all of the content.
 Learners with a score 75% or better on the exam will earn the “APIC Certificate of Infection Prevention Training."
 (Note: Learners will have three chances to score 75%.)

 This new offering provides a certificate, not a certification.
 However, certificate earners are encouraged to continue their IPC education and eventually gain the CIC® certification.
 The certificate series has been delivered in Indiana and Illinois at two sites within each state, for 55 to 65 attendees per site.
-If you are interested in hosting the LTC Certificate series in your state, please contact Leslie Kretzu, Sr. Director of Development, at firstname.lastname@example.org or 202-454-2611.
+If you are a healthcare administrator interested in offering the LTC Certificate series to long-term facilities in your state, please contact Leslie Kretzu, Sr. Director of Development, at firstname.lastname@example.org or 202-454-2611.